zkemail/prove.email-old/posts/proofOfTwitter.md

 In this part of the code, we will add the code to verify the Twitter username that is found in the email body.

- We start by defining the maximumm length of a Twitter username and calculating the maximum number of bytes it can occupy when packed.
+ We start by defining the maximum length of a Twitter username and calculating the maximum number of bytes it can occupy when packed.

 ```javascript
  var max_twitter_len = 21;